-For 40 years the Oklahoma City University Film Institute offers the university and the greater Oklahoma City community the opportunity to view classic and contemporary international and art house films.
-Since 1982, the institute has been screening films through the academic year to an audience of university and community viewers.
+For over 40 years the Oklahoma City University Film Institute has offered the university and the greater Oklahoma City community the opportunity to view classic and contemporary international and art house films.
 Each year the series focuses on a theme, and information on the theme and series films is available at the screenings.
 A discussion session follows each screening.
 The films are also available for university courses.
-The film series is supported by Oklahoma City University, the Oklahoma City University Film Institute Endowment, the designated endowment in the Community Foundation of the Kirkpatrick Family Fund, and the Thatcher Hoffman Smith Endowment for the Center for Interpersonal Studies through Film and Literature.
+The film series is supported by Oklahoma City University, the Oklahoma City University Film Institute Endowment, the designated endowment in the Community Foundation of the Kirkpatrick Family Fund, and the Thatcher Hoffman Smith Endowment for the Center for Film & Literature.